Before you read too far, please don’t think I’m too tight when it comes to a birthday party…!

 Instead of buying a doll, or a construction set, look to put together a little package of gifts.

 Head to the pound shop and buy a few small bits that you can put together to make one larger gift, for less.
-Things like a mug, hot chocolate and marshmallows in a box, or a pamper set of a hair brush, mirror and face pack.
+Things like a mug, hot chocolate and marshmallows in a box, or a pamper set of a hairbrush, mirror and face pack.

-Also look to take advantage of 3 for 2 toy offers run at Argos or take a look at the toy promotions run at Boots as they always have loads of choice.
-It doesn’t matter if you buy all three of the same things as the kids won’t necessarily know what the other got.
+Also, look to take advantage of 3 for 2 toy offers run at Argos or take a look at the toy promotions run at Boots as they always have loads of choice.

 Buy 10 books for £10 at The Works